What’s included in the 4 week TEFL Toulouse course?

 - Learner styles

-In these input sessions you’ll learn how to use both published course books and different types of authentic materials in your lessons.
+In these input sessions you’ll learn how to incorporate published course books and different types of authentic materials in your lessons.

-You’ll learn how to deal with different and difficult situations that can arise in the TEFL classroom (adults, teenagers and 6 to 11s) and different student profiles, as well as how to organise your classroom effectively.
+You’ll learn how to deal with difficult situations that can arise in the TEFL classroom (adults, teenagers and 6 to 11’s) and different student profiles, as well as how to organise your physical classroom effectively.

 How are Business English classes different to General English classes?
-You’ll learn how to teach business English skills such as giving presentations, negotiating, dealing with phone calls, participating in meetings socialising, video conferencing…
+You’ll learn how to teach business English students, improving their ability to give presentations, negotiate, deal with phone calls, participate in meetings socialise, take part in video conferencing… we also offer an add on course in how to teach Business English which involves a behind the scenes look at how a local Toulouse language school operates

-During the course you’ll have two one to one tutorials with your trainer to discuss your progress and answer any questions you have.
+During the course you’ll have several one to one tutorials with your trainer to discuss your progress and answer any questions you have about what we have covered on the course

-We’ll give you a two hour session to provide help and advice regarding finding a TEFL job, including CV and interview tips and techniques, where and how to look for a TEFL job, and how to set up as a freelancer (auto-entrepreneur) in France.
+We give you a two hour session to provide help and advice regarding finding a TEFL job, including CV and interview tips and techniques for TEFL teachers, where and how to look for TEFL work, and how to set up as a freelancer (auto-entrepreneur) in France.
+We can put you in touch with ex trainees around the world!
+You get lifetime job guidance with us, we are here to help even 10 years after you graduate!

 Here’s how you’ll be assessed during the 4 weeks: